antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 How does treatment effect gene expression?
 Let's have a look at a dataset of Lauwerys et al. In the dataset we can find samples taken from the synovial fluid in the knee of 20 early RA patients, both before and after treatment.

-* Go to the Main page of R2 and click on **Change Dataset** in box 2
+* Go to the Main page of R2 and click on the white area in box 2 with the Okuzono dataset title.

 A popup window appears that shows all the available datasets in a grid: each row represents one dataset, its main descriptive details split up in the columns.
-To use a dataset for further analysis, you click on the Select button in the first column.If you prefer to first read extra information about the dataset of your interest, click on any other part of the specific row.

 The headers of the columns each enable the user to search through datasets using keywords and other filter options.
-* Type in the text field under **Author** the name of the author of the data set *Lauwerys*
+* Type in the text field under **Author** the name of the author of the data set: *Lauwerys*

-* Click **Select** in front of the dataset that has 40 samples (N is 40).
+We are interested in the dataset that has 40 samples (N is 40).
+To read extra information about a dataset, click on any part of the specific row, other than the Select button.
+* Click on the row of the dataset of our interest.
+Underneath the grid you can now see more details about the study (you don't have to read it yet).
+Note that in this information overview you can also find a Pubmed link to the study.
+* Click on the dataset's **Select** button in the grid.

-First, we take a look at the information that was provided.
+First, we take a look at the provided annotation.
 Let's start with the dataset Cohort Overview.

 * In box 3, select the **Cohort Overview**, click **next** and explore the available annotation.
-* To understand what the study is about, click on the **i** information balloon behind the dataset title.
-Take a note of the *cytokines & chemokines* that are mentioned in the description box.

-Since this set is treatment related, let's plot the data to see if treatment has any result according to this study.
+Since this dataset is treatment related, let's plot the data to see if treatment has any effect according to this study.

+* Go back to the main page (click **Main** in the upper left corner).
+Choose the analysis **Correlate Gene with track**, click **Next**.

+Throughout R2 you can view the extra information of the selected dataset, with a click on the **i** information balloon behind the dataset title on the top of the page.
+* Click on the information balloon **i** and take a note of the *cytokines & chemokines* that are mentioned in the description box.
+Close the box with the **x** in the upper right corner.
-* Go back to the main page.
-Choose the analysis **Correlate Gene with track** and type in box 4 one of the genes that were  mentioned to be down regulated by treatment, IL6.
+* Fill in **IL6** in the *Search by Gene* field of the Gene / Reporter setting, i.e. one of the genes that were mentioned to be down regulated by treatment.
 The "-" can be left out of the gene name in R2, e.g. "IL-6" becomes "IL6".
-Click **Next**.
+Choose the appropriate gene from the dropdown list.
 * Choose *Select a track:* **therapy (2cat)** and click **Next**.
 * Every patient had a sample taken before the start (no) and after 12 weeks (yes) of therapy, it is a paired test.
 It would be nice to see which dots belong to the same patient.
 With Sample Paths we can connect the two samples of each patient with the format Samplename1,Samplename2; etc. Because it is rather labour intensive to get the correct syntax, we did this for you.
+Select all text from the text field below and copy-paste it in the field **Sample Paths**.

-<label for="chainedsams">Make sure to select all text: click in the textfield, then hold Ctrl+A and copy-paste the selected text in the field **Sample Paths**.</label><br><br>
+<label for="chainedsams">Click in the textfield, use Ctrl+A to select the text and Ctrl+C to copy the selected text.
+Paste in the R2 Sample Paths field with Ctrl+V </label><br>
 <input type="text" name="chainedsams" id="chainedsams" value="GSM1116933,GSM1116934;GSM1116935,GSM1116936;GSM1116937,GSM1116938;GSM1116939,GSM1116940;GSM1116941,GSM1116942; GSM1116943,GSM1116944;GSM1116945,GSM1116946;GSM1116947,GSM1116948;GSM1116949,GSM1116950;GSM1116951,GSM1116952; GSM1116953,GSM1116954;GSM1116955,GSM1116956;GSM1116957,GSM1116958;GSM1116959,GSM1116960;GSM1116961,GSM1116962; GSM1116963,GSM1116964;GSM1116965,GSM1116966;GSM1116967,GSM1116968;GSM1116969,GSM1116970;GSM1116971,GSM1116972" size="75">

 <br>